The new SDG Official Plan was approved on February 4, 2018.

 If you do not find the document that you are looking for please contact the Planning Department.

 The SDG Official Plan serves the County and six local municipalities.
 The Official Plan is partially under appeal.
 Learn more about the status of the appeal below.

 This version of the Official Plan includes Provincial modifications and indicates where a policy is under appeal (and therefore not in effect).
 Where a policy is under appeal the polices of the 2006 Official Plan (PDF) prevail.

-Based on the Ontario Land Tribunal decision dated February 15, 2022 (click this link to view the decision) the 2018 Official Plan is now fully in effect for most of the United Counties with the exception of Schedule A1 (North Dundas), appeals noted on the schedules A2-A6 below, and the Natural Heritage system schedules.
-Where a schedule or designation for a property is under appeal the schedules of the 2006 Official Plan (PDF) prevail.
-A consolidated version of Schedules A2-A6 including Official Plan Amendments 1-8 will be posted online in the near future.
+Based on the Ontario Land Tribunal decisions dated February 15, 2022 (click this link to view the decision) and June 21, 2022 (click this link to view the decision) the 2018 Official Plan is now fully in effect for most of the United Counties.
+A consolidated version of Schedules A1-A6 including Official Plan Amendments will be posted online in the near future.

 - Rural Schedule A6 (PDF)

 - Rural Schedule A4 (PDF)